jmcdo29/nest-commander/packages/nest-commander/README.md

 ### InquirerService

 The `InquirerService` is an injectable provider that allows you to call inquirer for a specific set of questions (named with `@QuestionSet()`).
-When calling the question set, you can pass in the already obtained options as well, and inquirer will skip over the options that are already answered, unless the `askAnswered` property is set to `true` ass mentioned in their docs.
+When calling the question set, you can pass in the already obtained options as well, and inquirer will skip over the options that are already answered, unless the `askAnswered` property is set to `true` as mentioned in their docs.
 You can use either `InquirerService#ask` or `InquirerService#prompt`, as they are aliases for each other.
 The return from the `InquirerService#prompt` method is the non-partial variant of the options passed in; in other words, the return is the answers that the user provided, mapping appropriately in the cases where necessary, such as lists.
 For an example usage, please check the [pizza integration test](../../integration/pizza/src/pizza.command.ts).

 ## Running the Command